RESEARCH INTERESTS

 He has participated in European, NATO, and national research projects on subjects such as next generation magnetic recording materials, reduction of Rare Earth content in high performance permanent magnets, and multifunctional materials development.

-He has authored over one hundred papers with over two thousand citations with a h-index of 25.
+He has authored over 115 papers reaching more than 2500 citations with a h-index of 27.

 PUBLICATIONS